number571/go-peer/docs/README.md

 )
 ```

-The name of the global variables must begin with the prefix 'g' or 'G'.
+The name of the global variables must begin with the prefix 'g' (internal) or 'G' (external).
 The exception is errors with the prefix 'err' or 'Err'.
 ```go
 var (
     gInternalVariable = 1